koenighotze/koenighotze.github.io/_posts/2017-11-28-serverless-hype-train.markdown

 ### About scale

-AWS Lambda takes care of scaling you functions.
-That means, you do not worry if 1 user accesses your functions or 100.
+AWS Lambda takes care of scaling your functions.
+That means you do not worry if 1 user accesses your functions or 100.
 AWS Lambda will just create enough instances of your function, as needed.
 And it will destroy all instances that are not needed any longer.

 That said, you as a developer must size the runtime appropriately.
-That means, you have to configure the available RAM and CPUs you want for each instance of you Lambda function.
+That means you have to configure the available RAM and CPUs you want for each instance of your Lambda function.
 Let's look at an example.
 You remember the log output from above:

 {% highlight bash %}
 REPORT RequestId: 347078b1-...
 Duration: 47.58 ms Billed Duration: 100 ms Memory Size: 128 MB Max Memory Used: 19 MB
 {% endhighlight %}

 The essential part is `Memory Size: 128 MB Max Memory Used: 19 MB`.
-When creating a Lambda function, you can configure the maximum available memory for the underlying runtime, in this case the default `128 MB`.
+When creating a Lambda function, you can configure the maximum available memory for the underlying runtime, in this case, the default `128 MB`.
 The more memory you allow for your runtime, the more CPUs are assigned to the function when executing.

 Imagine the possibilities.
 We could deploy the same function code twice, creating two different Lambdas: `standard` and `premium`.
 Whereas `standard` uses the default 128 MB RAM and corresponding CPU, we assign 512 MB to `premium` along with the additional CPUs.
 This allows for an easy way to configure a certain quality-of-service.

 ## 'REST' with Lambdas

-Although you can invoke an AWS Lambda function using the commandline like above and via the AWS SDK (which I do not cover here), sometimes it makes sense to expose a function via 'REST'.
+Although you can invoke an AWS Lambda function using the command-line like above and via the AWS SDK (which I do not cover here), sometimes it makes sense to expose a function via 'REST'.
 Why do I write 'REST' and not REST?
 Well, REST is an architectural style, far more complex than what I am going to do here.
 In this example, I'll expose the function using HTTP/JSON, which can be used to build REST-systems using Lambdas.
 (Splitting hairs, I know).

 Back to the topic.